November Tax Seminar at LIU Post

 This seminar gives tax and accounting professionals some guidelines for successfully dealing with the problems raised by various audits.
 It also includes specific practice advice for obtaining the most successful outcome for the client and avoiding traps for the unwary.

-It provides many of the answers you may need to deal with real-world practice problems in a variety of common, and not so common, situations
+This seminar provides many of the answers you may need to deal with real-world practice problems in a variety of common, and not so common, situations

 This course will help you deal with a variety of situations such as